-Figure 3.122: Side Deflector and Adjuster Bar
+Figure 3.124: Side Deflector and Adjuster Bar

-Positioning Forming Shield Rear Baffle: Roll Conditioner
+Positioning Rear Baffle: Roll Conditioner

-The rear baffle primarily determines the height of the windrow, but can also affect the width.
+The rear baffle is used in conjunction with the forming shields to affect the width of the windrow.
 It is located immediately behind and above the conditioning rolls and can be positioned to do the following:

-- · Direct crop flow into forming shield for narrow and moderate width windrows. - Direct crop downward to form a wide swath.
+- Direct crop flow into forming shield for narrow and moderate width windrows. - Direct crop downward to form a wide swath.